Smashitter2020/BootstrapQuiz/README.md

 # BootstrapQuiz
-A simple quiz for Bootstrap
+A simple quiz used for Bootstrap classes and components.